|

 Which method is suitable to us if an earthquake strikes ?

-It is the protection method promoted by the American Red Cross Society, US.
+It is the protection method promoted by the Red Cross Society, US.
 In this method, it is advised to "drop" to the floor, take "cover" inside the sturdy objects as Tables, Desks, Chairs or Furnitures and "Hold on" to it firmly till the shaking stops (refer Figs-1 below).
 If there isn’t a table or desk near to you then it suggests to cover face and head with your arms and crouch in an inside corner of the building.
 By hiding like this, you can protect yourself from the falling non-structural elements as light partition walls, ceiling fans, cupboards, flying window glasses, false ceilings and other utilities.
 This method works on the assumption that building is strong enough to resist earthquake so that no chances of building fall or collapse is there.

 (Figs 1 : Schematic and practical demonstration of Drop, Cover and Hold on, DCH, approach)